hosseinnassiri/MessagePublisherSubscriber/README.md

 ## TODO
 1. add git hub action to the project
-1. convert to .net 5
-1. use mongodb in docker
 1. use docker compose for the whole project

 ## Prerequisites